RyanonRails/blog/source/_posts/2013-05-13-hosting-octopress-with-amazon-s3-and-cloudfront.markdown

 # find deploy_default = "rsync" and replace it with
 deploy_default = "s3"

-# and then add the line
+# and then add this line underneath it
 s3_bucket = "www.yourdomain.com"
 {% endcodeblock %}